zammad/zammad-documentation/appendix/backup-and-restore/index.rst

 ******************

-Zammad ships scripts for backup & restore in package installations which you can use for your backup strategy.
+Zammad ships scripts for backup & restore in package installations which you can use in your backup strategy.

 .. warning::